Repoformer: Selective Retrieval for Repository-Level Code Completion: Extended Analyses

 \paragraph{Multilingual \textsc{Repoformer}} We experimented with applying the \textsc{Repoformer} training scheme to multiple languages.
 Specifically, we collect public Python, Java, C\#, and TypeScript repositories from the Stack \citep{kocetkov2022stack} that contain at least 20 files and 20,000 lines of code.
 We do not apply the local import criteria due to implementation difficulties.
 Then, we follow the algorithm described in \cref{appendix-data-creation-algo} to create 90k chunk completion and 30k function completion instances per language.
 Using this dataset, we fine-tune StarCoderBase following the setup described in \cref{repoformer-implementation-details} (same infrastructure and hyperparameters).
 We call this model \textsc{Repoformer-M}.

 \paragraph{Evaluation Results} We present the results on CrossCodeEval in \cref{crosscodeeval} and summarize the observations below:

 \begin{itemize} \item \textbf{Strong cross-lingual transfer.} \textsc{Repoformer} trained on Python data achieves strong performance across multiple languages, including three languages it is not fine-tuned on.
 The result highlights the generalizability of the learned self-evaluation and robust code completion abilities. \item \textbf{Multi-lingual \textsc{Repoformer}.} \textsc{Repoformer-M} outperforms the same-sized \textsc{StarCoderBase} by a large margin.
 For the 1B, 7B, \textsc{Repoformer-M} outperforms \textsc{Repoformer} by a small margin.
 For 3B, the two models give similar performance.
-This is reasonable as the two models are learned on similar sized training data. \item \textbf{\textsc{Repoformer-7B}.} We observe the same trends as we have observed on the 1B and 3B model.
-Selective retrieval with \textsc{Repoformer} is able to outperform invariable retrieval with the original StarCoder model. \end{itemize}
+This is reasonable as the two models are learned on similar sized training data. \end{itemize}